raquo/Airstream/README.md

 Also regarding timing, the per-event debuggers like (`debugSpy()` / `debugLog()` / `debugBreak()`) do their thing right _before_ the event is fired (by the debugged observable, not the original), and the start/stop debuggers do their thing right _after_ the observable is started or stopped.

+**Note for signals:** Any `debug*` method that triggers when the signal emits an event or an error will also trigger when the signal is **started**.
+This ensures that you won't miss the signal's initial value when debugging, even though the Signal's initial value technically isn't ever "emitted", in Airstream terms.

 Logging debug operators generally offer an optional `when` filter to reduce noise, and a `useJsLogger` option that you should enable when you're logging native JS values.
 Logging plain JS objects with `println` will often result in printing `[object Object]`, but JS `dom.console.log` can print them nicely.

 Also, your logs will be prefixed with `sourceName` which defaults to `stream.toString` but you can provide a prettier name as a param to the `.debug()` method.